NRCan/geo_sim_processing/README.md

 python sherbend.py -dl Road=3,Lake=5,River=0 in_file.gpkg out_file.gpkh

-   - Simplify each feature of the Road, Lake and River layers of the input file with a diameter of 3 for the Road layer, 5 for the Lake layer  and do no simplify River layer but use them for topology constraint; finally create the output file out_file.gpkg
+   - Simplify each feature of the Road, Lake and River layers of the input file with a diameter of 3 for the Road layer, 5 for the Lake layer  and do no simplify for the River layer features but use them for topology constraints; finally create the output file out_file.gpkg

-##How it works (Rule of thumb)
+##How it works

-fff
+Sherbend will simplify line and polygon it also take into account point which are unsimplifiable but used when analysing and validating topological relationships.

+* __Detecting bends__
+For each line and rings composing polygon Sherbend will detect the position of each bend.
+Wang and Müller defined a bend as being as the part of a line which contains a number of susequent vertices, with the inflections angles on all vertices being in opposite sign.
+Figure 1 a show a line, figure 1b the same line with inflexion sign on ech vertice, figure 1 c the same line with the position of the bends.

+* __Calculating adjusted area__
+For each bend Sherbend calculates the adjusted area of each bend with the following formula: *\.75\*A/cmpi* where *A* is the area in map unit of the bend and *cmpi* the compactness index of the bend.
+The copactness index is calculate with *4\*π\*A/p\*p* where *A* is the area and *p* is the perimeter of the bend in map unit.
+The compactness vary between \[0..1] with a circle having a value of 1 and an almost flat bend having a value of 0.

+* __Validating topological relationship__

+Bend simplificatin

+Topological

 ##Topological relationships